Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: Introduction

 Relativistic heavy-ion collision experiments, at RHIC and LHC, are primarily motivated by the search and characterization of the quark-gluon plasma (QGP), a state of deconfined quarks and gluons at extreme temperature and density~\cite{QGP_Search}.
 In such collisions, the large charge $Z$ of the fast-moving nuclei also generates enormous electromagnetic fields that can be treated as a flux of quasi-real photons~\cite{QED_in_UPC,KRAUSS1997503}.
 These photon-induced interactions are especially prominent in ultra-peripheral collisions (UPC), where the nuclear impact parameter $b$ exceeds the sum of the nuclear radii and hadronic interactions are suppressed.
 Beyond QGP-related phenomena, UPC events provide a unique opportunity to study two-photon ($\gamma \gamma$) and photon-nuclei ($\gamma A$) processes in a new regime using heavy-ion projectiles.

 The concept of treating the Coulomb field of a relativistic charged projectile as a spectrum of virtual photons dates back to Enrico Fermi in 1924~\cite{Fermi_2003}.
 A decade later, Weizsäcker and Williams independently developed this idea into the formalism of the Equivalent Photon Approximation (EPA)~\cite{weizsacker1934ausstrahlung,williams1934nature}.
 In the EPA, the time-varying electromagnetic field of a relativistic nucleus is factorized into an equivalent flux of photons carrying a distribution of energies.
 This approach allows one to calculate the reaction cross sections induced by $\gamma$ by integrating the effective photon flux with the pertinent elementary cross section $\gamma$ -target.
-The EPA is most transparent in ultra-peripheral collisions, where the impact parameter $b$ exceeds twice the nuclear radius.
-In this case hadronic interactions are largely absent.
-The same formalism can also describe photon-induced production that persists when the nuclei still overlap hadronically \cite{UPCreview,UPCreview2},.
+The EPA is most transparent in ultra-peripheral collisions, where hadronic interactions are largely absent.
+The same formalism can also describe photon-induced production that persists when the nuclei still overlap hadronically \cite{UPCreview,UPCreview2}.
 Together, these frameworks underpin modern calculations of photon–photon and photon–nucleus reactions in heavy-ion environments.